KyWa/kywa-ahoy/code-server/README.md

 # Code-Server Helm Chart

-Image used is built fromn [this](https://github.com/KyWa/dockerbuilds/tree/master/code-server) repo.
+Image used is built from [this](https://github.com/KyWa/dockerbuilds/tree/master/code-server) repo.

 ## TODO